 Technically, you don't need it because you can submit URLs via your Google Search Console.
 However, it helps crawlers find and understand your content faster, ranking it accordingly.
 Just do your best to get an image sitemap automatically updated each time when your new content goes live.

-Image SEO is critical for creating compelling and relevant pages that search engines will love and rank high.
+Image or picture SEO is critical for creating compelling and relevant pages that search engines will love and rank high.
 It covers many facets: image size, format, placement, and other related data.
 When optimizing your images, it's critical to craft original, high-quality visuals, write descriptive alt-texts, and consider other on-page SEO factors like metadata, tags, keywords, and the overall content quality.

 Every detail matters when used in tandem with others.
 When done right, image optimization is your ticket to improved search rankings, high traffic, and skyrocket conversion.